Intern

 • Bachelor’s in Applied Psychology – New York University

-• Master’s in Mental Health Counseling – Columbia University (Anticipated Graduation in May 2025)
+• Master’s in Mental Health Counseling – Columbia University (Anticipated Graduation in May 2026)

 Specialties

-I work with adults who have experienced trauma, especially those who have lived through gender-based violence.
+I work with women and Asian immigrants who have experienced trauma.
 I understand how trauma can quietly shape how we see ourselves, relate to others, and move through the world.
+I also work with clients who struggle with generalized anxiety disorder, social anxiety, and panic disorder.

-I also work with clients who struggle with generalized anxiety.
-This can look like constant worrying and feeling overwhelmed by everyday situations—whether it’s work, school, or relationships.
-I understand how exhausting and isolating it can feel when anxiety touches so many parts of daily life.
-I help clients better understand their anxiety and develop new ways to respond to it, so it doesn’t have to take up so much space in their lives.
+Anxiety can show up as constant worrying, feeling on edge, or becoming easily overwhelmed by everyday situations—whether it’s work, school, or relationships.
+When anxiety touches so many parts of life, it can feel exhausting and isolating.
+Working collaboratively, I help clients better understand the roots of their anxiety, recognize unhelpful patterns, and develop new ways to respond, so it doesn’t have to take up so much space in their lives.

 Clinical Style & Theoretical Orientation